Amit Shah’s security strengthened further

 The move came after Shah assumed charge of the sensitive ministry last week.

-The Delhi Police has reviewed the security of the home minister and moved additional component to his residence here, a senior security official said.
+The Delhi Police has reviewed the security of the Home Minister and moved additional component to his residence here, a senior security official said.

 Shah is currently given Z-plus security by central paramilitary forces.